 Denis Murphy, general secretary, NUM Northumberland

-Derbyshire’s branch of the National Union of Mineworkers gave two officials annual pay packages of more than £80,000 each despite having only four members.
+Derbyshire’s branch of the National Union of Mineworkers gave two top officials annual pay packages of more than £80,000 each despite having only four members.

-Exaro has established that the once-mighty National Union of Mineworkers (NUM) is paying several officials bumper salaries despite dwindling membership, while reserves worth millions of pounds are being spent on “administrative expenses”.
+Exaro has established that the once-mighty NUM is paying several officials bumper salaries as membership dwindles, while reserves worth millions of pounds are being spent on “administrative expenses”.

 Filings with the Certification Office, which regulates trade unions in the UK, reveal how the NUM has been reduced to a rump that spends little on services for members.